To help improve flexibility for our mutual customers, Qantas and Jetstar are introducing more flexibility.

 Working with airports on other safeguards in the terminal, including regular disinfection of security screening points and installing hygiene screens at airline customer service desks, wherever practical.

-- Masks are provided to customers on all flights as part of our Fly Well initiative, they are recommended to be worn in the interests of everyone’s peace-of-mind.
+- Masks are provided to customers on all flights as part of our Fly Well initiative.

 Enhanced cleaning of aircraft with a disinfectant effective against Coronaviruses, with a focus on high contact areas – seats, seatbelts, overhead lockers, air vents and toilets.